Unconditional Offers Explained

 Do Exam Results Matter If You Have An Unconditional Offer?

-Even though your place at university is guaranteed, exam results may still matter in several ways:
+Even though your place is guaranteed, exam results may still matter for:

-Personal Development: Good grades mean a sense of accomplishment and confidence to start higher education with.
+1. Personal Development: Good grades mean confidence to start higher education.

-Future Job Prospects: Employers may still want to know your academic achievements when going through your CV, and hence keeping high standards may benefit your career even later on.
+4. Future Job Prospects: Employers may still want to know your academic achievements.

 Can An Unconditional Offer Be Withdrawn?